grenaud/grenaud.github.io/_posts/2024-11-15-Arabic_speakers.markdown

 Before we dive into the data, some disclaimers are in order:

 * I did not investigate minority languages like Berber or Kurdish.
 A topic for another day, perhaps.
 * I couldn't get sufficient data for the Palestinian territories.
-That, too, is telling.